zhenbah/Zhensa/docs/dev/engines/offline_concept.rst

    - :ref:`nosql engines`
    - :py:obj:`searx.search.processors.offline`

-To extend the functionality of SearXNG, offline engines are going to be introduced.
+To extend the functionality of Zhensa, offline engines are going to be introduced.
 An offline engine is an engine which does not need Internet connection to perform a search and does not use HTTP to communicate.